daqichen/hori-scroll/README.md

 # `hori-scroll`

-A framework-agnostic UI component for an infinite scroll effect
+endless, animated horizontal scrolling

 ### [View Demo on CodeSandbox.io](https://codesandbox.io/p/devbox/boring-star-jkz2yj)

 Built using Rslib.

 Unlike a pure `CSS`-driven scroll solution, the horizontal scroll in this library is driven by `JS` and therefore allows for user interference and upon user's cursor leaving the container, the scrolling animation continues infinitely.

 The idea was inspired by Perplexity's prompts library and Instagram's search suggestions, both of which scroll endlessly while allowing user to interact with the scroll if they wish.

-To install:
+## Installation

 ```bash
 npm i hori-scroll
 ```

-To use:
+## Usage

 ```js
 import { HoriScroll } from "hori-scroll";